Men's Lacrosse Coaches

-Since taking over the Brown program seven years ago, Tiffany has transformed a team that was winless in the Ivy League in 2006 into one of the preeminent teams in the Ivy League and the nation.
+Since taking over the Brown program eight years ago, Tiffany has transformed a team that was winless in the Ivy League in 2006 into one of the preeminent teams in the Ivy League and the nation.

 Tiffany guided Brown to its second Ivy League Championship in the last three years in 2010, while also earning a berth in the first ever Ivy League Playoffs.